 Convergences – features that arise independently in different lineages – support the view that evolution is not a chance process.
 Limb loss has occurred in some lizards and in all snakes, and occurred several times.
 Body elongation is always accompanied by limb reduction, and usually the forelimbs are lost first.
-The green tree-python of Papua New Guinea (Morelia viridis) and emerald tree boa (Corallus canina) of South America – species at the end of different evolutionary lineages and separated by an entire ocean – incorporate multiple convergences (Weidensaul 1991).
-Both are arboreal constrictors that specialise in catching birds, both are lime-green with white markings down the spine, both give birth to young that are yellow or reddish, and both rest in the same fashion, with coils wrapped round a narrow branch and the head nestling in the middle.
+The green tree-python of Papua New Guinea (Morelia viridis) and emerald tree boa (Corallus canina) of South America – species at the end of different evolutionary lineages and separated by an entire ocean – incorporate multiple convergences (Weidensaul 1991): both are arboreal constrictors that specialise in catching birds, both are lime-green with white markings down the spine, and both rest in the same fashion, with coils wrapped round a narrow branch and head nestling in the middle.
 Sometimes the same patterning in different species has the purpose of ‘Batesian mimicry’, mimicking the appearance of an animal that predators know to avoid.
-In the case of the scarlet king snake.
-Its close resemblance to the venomous coral snake deters bird predators: the scarlet king belongs to the colubrid family, the coral snake to the elapids.
+In the case of the scarlet king snake, its close resemblance to the venomous coral snake deters bird predators, but the scarlet king belongs to the colubrid family, the coral snake to the elapids.
 Two other striking examples are heat-sensitive pits, which evolved in boas and several lineages of the python family as well as pit vipers, and giving birth to young live (viviparity).
 According to one study (Pyron & Burbrink 2014), live birth was the ancestral state, after which many lineages independently shifted to oviparity and back again.